 Your product launch may require a new website, an email blast, a lead generation campaign — all of which must make and reinforce an emotional connection.
 Continuous discussion of exactly what that emotional connection is should include near- and far-reaching teams to expose opportunities.
 Empowering others to own the emotional connection improves engagement across every touchpoint.

 It is natural to think from a company view — especially with the pressure to outperform KPIs.
-When you look outside in, you see the longer view – the opportunity for customers to have conversations on multiple paths to the same destination.
-It takes discipline to hone in on what Peter Fader calls “the most valuable customers’.
-Connecting with the most valuable customers requires creating positive online and in-person conversations some of which will lead to a lift in the KPIs and others will be measured by lifetime engagement value.
+When you look outside in, you see the longer view — the opportunity for customers to have conversations on multiple paths to the same destination.
+It takes discipline to home in on what Peter Fader calls “the most valuable customers.”
+Connecting with the most valuable customers requires creating positive online and in-person conversations some of which will lead to a lift in the KPIs while others will be measured by lifetime engagement value.

 Step 3: Remember that a single path is not a journey — it’s a trap

 If you only offer a single path, you run the risk of alienating customers instead of enticing them.
 The customer might feel led into an alley with the requisite marching band parading behind.
 Without choices, customers may protest in small or big ways like providing dirty data or just not trusting the emotional connection.